-Get a 529 college savings plan.
-This should be done long before you are thinking of filing.
+Lastly, an option for maximizing your eligibility, consider getting a 529 college savings plan prior to filing.
+A 529 plan offers individuals a way to invest with limited tax liability with hte funds used to support K-12 and college tuition or expenses.
 A 529 saving plan owned by parents has little impact on financial aid, but one owned by grandparents has no impact.

-Talk to the financial aid office of your school if you think you need more.
+Be sure to get information from your school.
+The financial aid office has additional resources for you to consider.
+Talk with the financial aid office of your school if you think you need more information or have questions.
 Many will be willing to work in a little extra money if possible.
 Be polite and kind, but firm in the fact that you need more money.
 Don't be greedy though, or they may refuse you all together.